 Any good appraisal will be chock full of explanations, comparisons and logical and timely conclusions that give insurance companies the confidence they require before paying a claim or charging a policy premium.
 In addition, a good appraisal will have some kind of support for authenticity of the subject artwork.
 No appraisal is worth its salt, if the artwork is fake to begin with (but, that’s a whole ‘nother topic).

 On the other hand, the owner or insured is the one paying the premiums.
-Why pay the premiums on a half-million dollars worth of goods, if they are only worth one hundred thousand?
+Why pay the premiums on a half-million dollars worth of goods, if they are only worth $100,000?
 Premiums ain’t cheap.
-And we pay for what we are getting, so get what you need and get the value you are paying for.
+And we pay for what we are getting, so get what you need and get the value you’re paying for.

 5. Believe it or not, art insurance companies are on your side.